i-max-xi/Awesome-books/README.md

 ![screenshot](./awesomebook.png)

-> This is a team project in the Microverse second Module.
+> This is a project in the Microverse second Module.
 The project is a book application that enables a user to add and remove books to a list

 The endgoal of the project is to build the application using Vanilla JavaScript.
-The project was built through the following stage.

 ## Deployed page
 Click [here](https://i-max-xi.github.io/Awesome-books/) to get a live preview of the project

+## Built With:
+ - HTML
+ - CSS
+ - JavaScript.

 ## Stages